Dev-Sherlock/Jobs/README.md

 - Bootstrap

 ## Features:
-Any user has the following functionalities:
+1.Any user has the following functionalities:
 - See the list of jobs on main page
 - Open and read details about specific job post
 - Searching job posts by title

-Logged in user also has the following functionalities:
+2.Logged in user also has the following functionalities:
 - Creating/Updating/Deleting job posts

+3.Users can make requests to API for :
+- Getting list of jobs posts
+- Getting specific job post

 ## How to run the project locally: